-Background of the TLM Study
+Background on the TLM Study

-Results: Education During Corona
+Results: Training during Corona

 Training offerings need to be reduced (45% agreement)

-Training is conducted exclusively online (80% agreement)
+Training takes place exclusively online (80% agreement)

 Cultural changes are noticeable (44% agreement)

-The group feeling has worsened (27% agreement)
+The sense of community has worsened (27% agreement)

-New Topics: Content-related Corona Effects on Continuing Education
+New Topics: Content-related Corona Impacts on Training

 Leading from the home office (70% agreement)